foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/gameplay-guide.md

 #### Bring a Light

-*Lux* (and its related mods) change interior lighting so that light comes from the visible, reasonable sources.
+The interior lighting is changed so that light comes from visible, reasonable sources.
 Torches, candles, windows, etc. and so on.
-This makes certain areas, such as dungeons, quite dark at times.
-Fires on the road can also be put out by storms.
+This can make certain areas, such as dungeons, quite dark at times.
 Carry a source of light with you (such as a torch) so that you don't find yourself lost in the shadows.

 ### Mid Game (Level 10 - 30)

 #### Find a Follower

 If you haven't already, consider choosing someone to accompany you on your adventures.
 Ideally they should complement your skill set.
-If you're a frontliner, consider a follower good at archery or magic.
+If you're a frontliner, consider a follower good at archery (supply them with arrows!) or magic.
 Or vice versa if you like to attack from range.
 Just remember to provide them with quality equipment as their usefulness will plummet if they can't keep up in fights.

 #### Buy a Horse